 Is the consultant asking insightful questions that show that they are following your explanation?
 The more empathy they are showing with technical concepts you are explaining, the more confidence you can have in their assessment of the eligibility of your R&D. If they aren’t asking meaningful questions – be worried.

-Once you have engaged the (right) R&DTI consultant, you can rely on them to guide you through the application process and let you know what things need to happen and when.
+Once you have engaged the (right) R&D Tax Incentive consultant, you can rely on them to guide you through the application process and let you know what things need to happen and when.

 So what happens next?

-Your R&DTI consultant will be need to do a technical discovery on your R&D. The first objective is to determine which of your R&D activities are eligible.
-The next step in the application process is to register the selected R&D activities with AusIndustry by drafting and submitting an R&DTI application.
+Your R&D Tax Incentive consultant will need to do a technical discovery on your R&D. The first objective is to determine which of your R&D activities are eligible.
+The next step in the application process is to register the selected R&D activities with AusIndustry by drafting and submitting an R&D Tax Incentive application.
 That application describes the R&D activities that you are claiming so that: